n0v4x/scss-media-q/README.md

 1. Number as parameter

-Default config variable that helps define, which media feature will be used with number as parameter:
+Default config variable that helps define, which media feature will be used if number passed as parameter:

 ```scss
 $DEFAULT_MEDIA_FEATURE: "min-width" !default;